Locally Purified Maximally Mixed States At Scale: Entanglement Pruning and Symmetries: Conclusion

-In conclusion, using complimentary numerical and analytic tools, we have completely solved re-optimization and entanglement pruning of the LPMM$\rho$.
-In future work the methods developed should be generalized and explored in detail to provide quantitative performance scaling for optimizing the tensor-network representations of mixed states that are close to maximally mixed states, i.e., $\rho = (1-\epsilon) \rho_\mathds{1} + \epsilon \sigma$ where $\sigma$ is a non-separable density operator.
-Such work is likely to have an impact in i) qubit engineering, ii) the reducing the classical resource requirements of simulation of open quantum systems (including noisy circuits~\cite{Arute2019}), and increase the reliability of noise-extrapolation-based error-mitigation strategies\cite{Temme2017, Li2017,Thompson2025}.
-One other interesting direction is to extend the methods introduced to analyze representations of systems with additional symmetries, for instance systems with strong symmetries~\cite{Moharramipour2024}.
+In conclusion, using complimentary numerical and analytic tools, we have completely solved the re-optimization and entanglement pruning of the LPMM$\rho$.
+The methods introduced in this work can be used to investigate a variety of mixed states leading to an impact on i) qubit engineering, ii) reducing the classical resource requirements of simulation of open quantum systems (including noisy circuits~\cite{Arute2019}), and increase the reliability of noise-extrapolation-based error-mitigation strategies\cite{Temme2017, Li2017,Thompson2025}.
+One other interesting direction is to extend the methods introduced to analyze representations of systems with additional symmetries, for instance systems with strong symmetries~\cite{Moharramipour2024}, or in higher dimensional systems.